Dennis Kois: Biography

 In 2006 Kois became the executive director of The Grace Museum, in Abilene, Texas.
-He was appointed to the Texas Commission on the Arts visual arts panel for a two-year term in 2007.
+A two-year term appointed to the Texas Commission on the Arts visual arts panel in 2007 followed.

 In June 2008, Kois became the director of the DeCordova Museum and Sculpture Park in Lincoln, Massachusetts.
 Kois was widely credited in the media with re-invigorating the deCordova’s fundraising and program, commissioning or acquiring major sculptures by Antony Gormley, Andy Goldsworthy, Ursula von Rydingsvard and other major international artists for the park.